cschreib/kmos-scripts/README.md

 1) Then the boring part...
 Reducing the calibration data.
 Make sure that all the files that you manipulated in the previous step are stored in a separate and safe directory.
 Say, `/home/cschreib/data/kmos/`.
 To keep things clean, create a new directory, for example `/home/cschreib/data/kmos/reduced/`.
 I'll call this the "working directory", and the rest of the work will be done here in order to avoid touching the raw data by accident.

 2) To make the task a bit simpler I have created a script to automatize most of the process.
 It is called "reduce.cpp".
-Copy it inside the working folder and compile it:
+Copy this file inside the working folder and compile it:
 ```bash
 cphy++ optimize reduce.cpp
 ```